RiyaKaushik-tech/datasync-dashboard/README.md

 DashSync is a **Next.js + TypeScript** web application that aggregates **trending movies** and **top news articles**, personalized to each user’s **preferences** (genre + category) with **authentication**.

-🙋 Built as an assignment for **Software Development Engineer – Frontend (Unthinkable Solutions)**
-🛠 Fully responsive, production-ready, and extensible.

 ---

 ## 👩‍💻 Author